University of Liberia: Academics

 The university is the oldest degree-granting school in West Africa, and is accredited by Liberia's Commission on Higher Education.
 Classes are taught in English with the academic year running from September through August.
 Undergraduate students earn bachelor's degrees after four years of instruction, while the graduate programs offer master's degrees after two years of post-graduate work.
-Doctorates in medicine are conferred after the completion of a seven-year program.
+Doctorates in medicine are conferred after completing a seven-year program.

-As of 2019, there were 18,753 students enrolled at the university in all departments, of which 12,278 are male and 6,422 are female.
+As of 2019, 18,753 students were enrolled at the university in all departments, of which 12,278 are male and 6,422 are female.
 This made the university the largest by enrollment in Liberia.
-UL had a total of 331 faculty members at that time.
-The faculty was male dominated with 304 men and 27 women.
+UL had 331 faculty members then.
+The faculty was male-dominated, with 304 men and 27 women.

 The school is divided into six colleges, three graduate programs, and three professional schools.
 Colleges at the University of Liberia include the Liberia College of Social Sciences and Humanities, the College of Business and Public Administration, the College of General Studies, and the T. J. R. Faulkner College of Science and Technology.
 Additionally, there is the William V. S. Tubman Teachers College and the William R. Tolbert College of Agriculture and Forestry, both named after former presidents of the nation.

-Louis Arthur Grimes School of Law, the only law school in Liberia, was added into the university in 1951.
+Louis Arthur Grimes School of Law, the only law school in Liberia, was added to the university in 1951.
 The A. M. Dogliotti College of Medicine was opened in a partnership between Italy's A. M. Dogliotti Foundation and the government of Liberia.
 Students of the medical school are required to give one year of service in rural areas after graduation.
-The School of Pharmacy is the third professional school, while graduate programs include the Ibrahim B. Babangida Graduate Program in International Relations, the Graduate Program in Regional Science, and the Graduate Program in Education Administration.
+The School of Pharmacy is the third professional school.
+At the same time, graduate programs include the Ibrahim B. Babangida Graduate Program in International Relations, the Graduate Program in Regional Science, and the Graduate Program in Education Administration.

 In addition to the schools and departments of study, UL houses five institutes.
 These are the Institute for Research, Institute for Population Studies, Kofi A. Annan Center for Conflict Transformation, Center for Millennium Development Goals, and the Confucius Institute.
 The Confucius Institute teaches the Chinese language and culture and it is also in cooperation with the Changsha University of Science and Technology.

 UL is a member of the Association of African Universities.

 Facilities

 The publicly funded university has four campuses.
 The Capitol Hill Campus in downtown Monrovia, a medical campus, Straz-Sinje in Grand Cape Mount County and the Fendall campus, about 14 miles northeast of Monrovia.
 The College of Agriculture and Forestry is at the rural Fendell Campus.
 The university provides several buses to transport students between these campuses.
-The main campus was originally designed by Dr. J. Max Bond Sr., former president of the university from 1950 -1954.
+The main campus was initially designed by Dr. J. Max Bond Sr., the former university president from 1950 to 1954.